 My experience with the Magnolia Lounge in NOL

 The lounge had a small area for kids.
-While the lounge was nothing too exciting, it is nice to have less traffic and a little more secure place to leave my bag for a second.
+While the lounge was nothing too exciting, having less traffic and a more secure place to leave my bag for a second was nice.

-Offerings at Amtrak staffed lounges
+Offerings at staffed Amtrak lounges.

 Lounges give you a place to relax and enjoy comfortable seating.

-The food offering is usually pretzels, chips, muffins, fresh fruit, sweet rolls, and other tasty treats.
+The food is usually pretzels, chips, muffins, fresh fruit, sweet rolls, and other tasty treats.
 The food offering will vary from lounge to lounge.